 Compliance starts with you, the employer.
 Set an example for the rest of your staff by approaching compliance as an integral part of company culture, rather than as a nuisance to check off a list.
 After all, the consistency that comes with setting solid homecare policies and procedures – and holding all parties accountable for following them – can benefit your agency on a core level.

 Good communication is key to success in all relationships, and homecare is no exception.

 Talk with your caregivers regularly, in the way that works best for them.
 Find out their preference – email, text or phone – and stick to it.

 Invest in internal communication.
 Mass emails that aren’t tailored to individual groups tend to get ignored, so try for face-to-face interaction whenever possible.
 Consider assigning team leads to each department to help streamline communications and keep everyone on the same page.
 Organizing weekly meetings with these leaders can bring structure to your workflows and ensure the right information gets delivered to the right groups.

 Communicate with your payers as well.
 Alert them to any changes in patient conditions and work together to guarantee that the proper care is being authorized and received.
 Payers will appreciate your diligence in tracking patient outcomes and will be happy to learn if you’re reducing hospital readmissions.

 When it comes to communication, the key is to do it early – and often.
 In the homecare industry especially, no one likes surprises!

-You work hard to serve some of the most vulnerable members of society.
+You work hard to serve those needing care in their homes and communities.
 That’s why we want to do our part to simplify the homecare management process for you, and give you the tools you need to make optimal decisions.